 Another policy I express strong support for is the reduction of copyright terms to 20-30 years after death of author or around 40 years for an entity.
 In the music and film industries we see monoliths who crush fair use of creative content, slow the mediums from continuing to improve over time and use customer freedom-infringing DRM to stop them enjoying music or film and sharing with others.
 A move to Creative Commons, DRM free industries would increase visibility for small artists and enabling many more talent individuals from more diverse backgrounds to rise to the top, whilst at the meantime almost certainly decreasing profits for Disney, Sony or Universal Music Group.
 Services such as Bandcamp, Vimeo or Soundcloud show that future as a possibility, profitable for all, whilst Spotify, Apple Music, Amazon Prime and Netflix show Digital Rights Management being used to drag monoliths into the digital age: slowing down progress as a result.

-I use GNU/Linux (I don't really mind calling it Linux by the way) firstly because it is free, enabling me to set up lots of computers for myself or others quickly and easily.
+I use Linux firstly because it is free, enabling me to set up lots of computers for myself or others quickly and easily.
 It can be incredibly lightweight for use on a Raspberry Pi or another small SBC which I can use as self built appliances, media players or games consoles.
 Windows cannot do that, partly because of terrible hardware support and automatic configuration, partly because of proprietary bricks of untouched, unoptimised, multiple decade old code.
-GNU/Linux can be spun up in seconds on virtual environments hosted in their thousands on real hardware.
+Linux can be spun up in seconds on virtual environments hosted in their thousands on real hardware.
 Windows cannot do that.

 Free Software or Open Source Software is about making programming a science.
 Proprietary code will always die or be replaced, as its future is tied to the success of the business or how long the software is in use, whichever is shorter.
 When the source code is available, that code can be improved upon and become a part of millions upon millions of new projects.
 That is how the scientific community is meant to function, and that is how programming should function.
 To use proprietary software is to stand against that principle so I try to avoid nonfree software in as many ways as possible.
 It is rarely the more difficult option in many sectors because so many people took a stand, and other areas of computer usage and appliances will continue to be populated by open source alternatives if many people vote with their wallets.